 I am an assistant professor in the Political Science department at McGill University.
+I am also affiliated with the Centre for International Peace and Security Studies (CIPSS) and with the Institute for the Study of International Development (ISID).
 Before joining McGill, I was an assistant professor at the London School of Economics and Political Science and a research fellow at Princeton University, New York University, and IMT Lucca.

 My research interests are in the area of international political economy and comparative political economy with a focus on trade, developing countries, and international organizations.
 On this website you find information on my publications, working papers, and teaching.